What makes a micro servo to become the best DLG servo?

 Average Price: $45

-Given the popularity they have in the DLG community worldwide, KST servos should exist here as well.
+Given the popularity they have in the DLG community worldwide, KST servos deserve the top spot here as well.

 It supports a high voltage of 2S LiPo directly, so seems to be slightly slow on 1S LiPo, however, it centers precisely no matter what.